Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Methodology

 \subsection{Learning Architecture}

-We leverage the proximal policy optimization (PPO) algorithm \cite{PPO2017} to train both the multi-agent systems described in this work; justification follows.
-PPO is an on-policy method, which is empirically equally competitive to its off-policy counterparts \cite{MAPPO2022}.
-Additionally, PPO promotes stable and efficient learning by imposing 2 complementary constraints: (a) a clipped surrogate objective to control each action probability update, and (b) a KL divergence early stopping criteria to limit overall policy change.
+While there is no limitation on RL algorithms to be employed within our framework, we leverage proximal policy optimization (PPO) \cite{PPO2017} for our MARL case-studies.
+PPO is an on-policy method, which is empirically equally effective as its off-policy counterparts \cite{MAPPO2022}.
+Moreover, PPO promotes stable and efficient learning by imposing 2 complementary constraints: (a) a clipped surrogate objective to control each action probability update, and (b) a KL divergence early stopping criterion to limit overall policy change.

-In terms of policy updates, cooperative MARL uses the collective experience of all agents to update a common policy.
-Contrarily, competitive MARL uses the independent experience of each agent to update its individual policy.
+In terms of policy updates, cooperative MARL uses the collective experience of all agents to update a common policy, a.k.a. centralized training and decentralized execution (CTDE) or multi-agent PPO (MAPPO).
+Contrarily, competitive MARL uses the independent experience of each agent to update its own policy, a.k.a. decentralized learning or independent PPO (IPPO), since the agents are in pure competition and not allowed to share any observations or experiences.
 Nevertheless, in both cases, the parallelized agents contribute their experiences to update their respective herd's policy.
-This results in distributed sampling, which improves data collection speed and diversity, thereby increasing its correlation with the true state-action distribution and stabilizing training.
+This results in distributed sampling, which improves data collection speed and diversity (refer Fig. \ref{fig2d} and Fig. \ref{fig2h}), thereby increasing their correlation with the true state-action distribution, and stabilizing the training.

 Table \ref{tab1} hosts the detailed training configurations adopted for the cooperative as well as competitive MARL scenarios.
-The parameter values mentioned were arrived at by analyzing the agent(s)' behaviors to satisfy the intended objectives qualitatively, while also ensuring a stable learning process.
-All the trainings were carried out on a single laptop PC having 12th Gen Intel Core i9-12900H 2.50 GHz CPU, NVIDIA GeForce RTX 3080 Ti GPU, and 32.0 GB RAM.
+The noted parameter values were arrived at by analyzing the agent(s)' behaviors to satisfy the intended objectives qualitatively, while also ensuring a stable learning process.
+MARL training was carried out on a single laptop PC with 12th Gen Intel Core i9-12900H 2.50 GHz CPU, NVIDIA GeForce RTX 3080 Ti GPU, and 32.0 GB RAM.